Azure/TypeEdge/README.md

 ```
 </details>
 <br>
 A <b>TypeEdge</b> module can override any of the virtual methods of the base class ``EdgeModule``.
-As demonstrated in the above example, the ``RunAsync`` method is used for implementing long running loops, typically useful for modules that read sensor values.
+As demonstrated in the above example, the ``RunAsync`` method is used for defining long running loops, typically useful for modules that read sensor values.
 Another virtual method is ``Configure``, which can be used to read custom module configuration during startup.
-Finally, the ``BuildSubscriptions`` is used to define handlers to incoming messages.

 The complete ``EdgeModule`` definition is: